 Dracos Aparthotel has a tranquil setting, tucked away among hills carpeted with olive groves on the outskirts of Parga.

 The hotel looks like a quintessential Mediterranean escape, with stone-clad walls, terracotta roofs and wrought-iron balconies.
 The cherry on top is the good-looking hill-view pool.

 Based On 293 reviews

 Holidays with an authentic feel

 - Often family-run

 - Picturesque settings, usually by the sea

 Make a splash in the pool, set in a stone terrace.
 If you'd prefer to lie in the Mediterranean sun, grab a sunbed and relax overlooking the exquisite surrounding views.

-Offering buffet breakfast.
 If you’re feeling peckish then head to the pool bar.
-You’ll be able to grab a light snack, for example salads or sandwiches, throughout the day.
+You’ll be able to grab a buffet breakfast or a light snack, for example salads or sandwiches, throughout the day.

 TripAdvisor Reviews Show more reviews »